-3. Don’t post where your husband is ported.
-Ask yourself this: could someone with bad intentions who knows my husband is gone (because I said so on Facebook) use this information to make me think he knows my husband or make my husband think he knows or has been in contact with me?
-If so, don’t post it.
+3. Don't post where your service member is in port.
+Ask yourself this: could someone with bad intentions who knows my service member is gone (because I said so on Facebook) use this information to make me think he knows them or make my spouse think he knows or has been in contact with me?
+If so, don't post it.

-4. Don’t post when your husband is coming home.
-You may think your Facebook page is private – but do you really know that for sure?
+4. Don't post when they are coming home.
+You may think your Facebook page is private -- but do you really know that for sure?

-5. Don’t ask for prayer or good thoughts when your husband is “on mission.”
-I know you want people to be supporting your family – but letting everyone know he is out on patrol is not the way to do it.
+5. Don't ask for prayer or good thoughts when your significant other is "on mission."
+I know you want people to be supporting your family -- but letting everyone know they are out on patrol is not the way to do it.
 This would be a message best relayed privately.

-6. Don’t post your metadata.
-“What is metadata,” you ask?
+6. Don't post your metadata.
+"What is metadata," you ask?
 Metadata is that information linked to your photos or status updates letting people know where you posted from.
-Let’s specifically think about ones that are sent to you by you husbands that you then post for them.
+Let's specifically think about ones that are sent to you by your service member that you then post for them.
 Have you ever seen MythBusters?
 Well one of the hosts made a big booboo by posting a picture of what was later determined to be his house.
 How did people figure that out?
-One word – Metadata.
-So, not to dwell on this particular part of OPSEC too much here’s quick link to how to remove that info.
+One word -- Metadata.
+So, not to dwell on this particular part of OPSEC too much here's quick link to how to remove that info.

 Are your Facebook check-ins really necessary?

-Can you see your spouse’s job identification or rank on his uniform in pictures?
+Can you see your spouse's job identification or rank on his uniform in pictures?
 It may make you a target.
-Think about it: you list where you are (city), that’s a base location – say your profile picture has your hubby in his uniform in it – that’s branch, last name, rank and possible job identification.
+Think about it: you list where you are (city), that's a base location -- say your profile picture has your spouse in their uniform -- that's branch, last name, rank and possible job identification.

 Are count-up clocks to deployments a good idea?
 I know they don't want you to do count down's, but count-ups really all that much better?